AdobeDocs/pass.en/help/authentication/media-token-verifier-int.md

 ## About the Media Token Verifier {#about-media-token-verifier}

-When authorization succeeds, Adobe Primetime authentication creates a long-lived authorization (AuthZ) token.
+When authorization succeeds, Adobe Pass authentication creates a long-lived authorization (AuthZ) token.
 The AuthZ token is either passed to the client-side or stored on the server-side, depending upon the client's platform.
 (See [Understanding Tokens](/help/authentication/programmer-overview.md#understanding-tokens) for how tokens are stored on different client systems, along with other details.)

 An AuthZ token authorizes the user of the site to view a given resource.
-It has a typical time-to-live (TTL) of 6 to 24 hours, after which the token expires. **For actual viewing access, the Primetime authentication uses the AuthZ token to generate a short-lived media token that you obtain and pass to your media server**.
+It has a typical time-to-live (TTL) of 6 to 24 hours, after which the token expires. **For actual viewing access, the Adobe Pass authentication uses the AuthZ token to generate a short-lived media token that you obtain and pass to your media server**.
 These short-lived media tokens have a very brief TTL (typically, a few minutes).

 In AccessEnabler integrations, you obtain the short-lived media token via the `setToken()` callback.
 For Clientless API integrations, you obtain the short-lived Media token with the `<SP_FQDN>/api/v1/tokens/media` API call.
 The token is a string sent in clear text, signed by Adobe, using token protection based on PKI (Public Key Infrastructure).
 With this PKI-based protection, the token is signed using an asymmetric key, issued to Adobe by a certification authority.